How to Factory Reset Chromecast (3rd gen & Google TV)

 In the upper right-hand corner, you’ll see three vertical dots.
 Clicking on them opens up a special context menu with four options: Reboot, Factory Reset, Help, and Feedback.

-5. Select Factory Reset from the menu
+5. Choose Factory Reset from the menu

 A message box warns you that this is the point of no return.